Adapting a home for an older or disabled person

 Planning to adapt your home

-Before making changes to your home you should consult an occupational therapist (OT) who will assess your daily living needs and advise on adaptations to your home.
-You can contact an OT through the community care section of your Local Health Office.
-Alternatively, you may want to hire an OT privately, as there can be a waiting list for the public OT service.
-The Association of Occupational Therapists of Ireland (AOTI) maintains a list of OTs in private practice, and if you get a grant for the adaptations you may be able to get back some of the costs of hiring the OT.
+Alternatively, you can hire an OT privately, as there can be a waiting list for the public OT service.
+The Association of Occupational Therapists of Ireland (AOTI) maintains a list of OTs in private practice.
+If you get a grant for the adaptations, you may be able to get back some of the costs of hiring the OT.

 Other health professionals, such as public health nurses and physiotherapists, can also advise you on specialised equipment and home adaptations, based on both your short-term and long-term needs.

-A Healthy Age Friendly Homes Coordinator can also provide information and advice on living independently, adapting your home or moving to a new home that is more suitable to your needs.
 This initiative is being piloted in a number of local authorities.
 See Healthy Age Friendly Homes Programme for more information.

 If you need to add a structure or an extra room, you may need to apply for planning permission.

 The Disabled Living Foundation (DLF) in the UK publishes factsheets on some of the equipment available to help with daily living.
-These factsheets provide advice on adapting your home and information on daily living equipment such as features to look for when choosing equipment.
+These provide advice on adapting your home and information on daily living equipment such as features to look for when choosing equipment.

 The Age Friendly Homes website provides information for older people on housing.
 It includes information on adapting an existing home, new accessible homes, housing grants, housing design as well as housing policy and research.
-The website is managed by the Department of Housing, Local Government & Heritage, the Department of Health, Age Friendly Ireland and The Housing Agency.

 Age Action provides services, support, advice and information specifically for older people.

-The Irish Wheelchair Association can provide information and advice on alterations to make your home more wheelchair-friendly.
+The Irish Wheelchair Association can provide information and advice on changes to make your home more wheelchair-friendly.
 The IWA has also published Best Practice Access Guidelines: Designing Accessible Environments which has technical details on how to build or create an accessible environment.

 The National Disability Authority also has a set of guidelines on accessibility, called Building for Everyone.
 These guidelines show how buildings can be designed, built and managed so that they are accessible to everyone.